mohitjain1911/AWS-Refactor-Project-PAAS-SAAS/README.md

 By following this refactoring strategy and leveraging AWS services, we aim to achieve a more flexible, scalable, and cost-effective infrastructure.
 The project's success will be measured by improved agility, reduced operational overhead, and enhanced overall performance of the vprofile application.

-Feel free to explore the AWS console and follow the steps outlined in this README to recreate and understand the project architecture.
-Happy coding!